You can sink a lot of money into furniture. If you dont buy carefully,

 Most retailers say they follow these steps routinely, and no doubt many

 do.
-But complaints weve received from our subscribers and that weve found
+But complaints from our subscribers and to consumer agencies amply

 To minimize delivery problems, get your retailer to sign a copy of the

-.
-It imposes on the retailer a legal obligation to follow a
+It imposes on the retailer a legal obligation to follow a reasonable set

-reasonable set of steps to improve communication.
-Your retailer may react
+of steps to improve communication.
+Your retailer may react with surprise

-with surprise at such a requestor perhaps suspect that youre some kind
+at such a requestor perhaps suspect that youre some kind of troublemaker.

-of troublemaker.
-Dont worry; just press for a signature.
-If you feel awkward
+Dont worry; just press for a signatureand if you feel awkward say CHECKBOOK

 Of course, department and chain stores may be so bureaucratic that a salesperson